 1Identity Theft Insurance underwritten by insurance company subsidiaries or affiliates of American International Group, Inc. (AIG).
 The description herein is a summary and intended for informational purposes only and does not include all terms, conditions and exclusions of the policies described.
 Please refer to the actual policies for terms, conditions, and exclusions of coverage.
 Coverage may not be available in all jurisdictions.
 Review the Summary of Benefits.

-2Credit score calculated based on FICO® Score 8 model.
-Your lender or insurer may use a different FICO® Score than FICO® Score 8, or another type of credit score altogether.
+2Credit score is calculated based on FICO® Score 8 model, unless otherwise noted.
+In addition to the FICO® Score 8, we may offer and provide other base or industry-specific FICO® Scores (such as FICO® Auto Scores and FICO® Bankcard Scores).
+Your lender or insurer may use a different FICO® Score than FICO® Score 8 or such other base or industry-specific FICO® Score (if available), or another type of credit score altogether.
 Learn More.

 Experian CreditLock FAQs